-- Each student earns HIP points for exercising good habits and loses them when making poor choices - Positive habits such as completing all work on time or certain items early earn points; late work, unsigned papers, inattentiveness, poor recess attitude, or disruptive actions lose points. - Students work on achieving individual goals with their HIP score for benefits such as extra credit points on assignments.
-The class - as a whole also works towards goals such as free time earned or a class party. - Negative HIP scores (when HIP scores go below zero overall) require minor consequences such as a few minutes lost from recess time.
+• Each student earns HIP points for exercising good habits and loses them when making poor choices party.

+• Positive habits such as completing all work on time or certain items early earn points; late work, unsigned papers, inattentiveness, poor recess attitude, or disruptive actions lose points.

+• Students work on achieving individual goals with their HIP score for benefits such as extra credit points on assignments.
+The class as a whole also works towards goals such as free time earned or a class udent is given 10 tickets each week (5 if Kindergarten, since they are not here every day).

+Negative HIP scores (when HIP scores go below zero overall) require minor consequences such as a few minutes lost from recess time.
 Under this plan, a student never loses recess entirely, but will get some physical activity time each day as every student needs time to get up and move around.